 Here: https://www.livechat.com/general-data-protection-regulation/ is a quick summary of what we’ve done.

 Firstly, you need to figure out if you process or provide personal data of EU citizens.
 For instance, if you are an Australian company and you only process Australian citizens data, GDPR does not apply to you.
-However, if you process personal data of the European citizens, you need to comply with this regulation.
+However, if you process the personal data of European citizens, you need to comply with this regulation.
 You or your company (organization) may then act as a data controller.
-It happens when you are a natural or legal person, public authority, agency or other body, and you, alone or jointly with others, determine the purposes and means of the processing of personal data.
+It happens when you are a natural or legal person, public authority, agency or other body, and you, alone or jointly with others determine the purposes and means of the processing of personal data.
 You may also act as a data processor.
-It happens when – as a natural or legal person, public authority, agency or other bodies – you process personal data on behalf of the controller.
+It happens when – as a natural or legal person, public authority, agency or other bodies – you process personal data on behalf of the data controller.
 Simply, when you do not determine the purposes of the processing but use data according to the controllers’ instructions.

-It’s possible to request periodic data purge; in order to do that, please write a request to email@example.com with information: which data should be deleted, how often do you want to delete them, what time these chats and tickets should be deleted (hour + timezone).
-However, this feature may vary depending on what service you use.
+It’s possible to request periodic data purge; in order to do that, please write a request to firstname.lastname@example.org with information: which data should be deleted, how often do you want to delete them, what time these chats and tickets should be deleted (hour + timezone).
+However, this feature may vary depending on what Service you use.

 Yes, we have it in place.
 In case of any management incident, we are ready to take a reaction immediately to protect your data from unjustified disclosure or any other infringement.